 A rigid yet lightweight aluminum body design and low-profile lighting design make it easy to hang up with the included hardware or flush mount to a ceiling.
 This fixture packs an impressive 108 Lumen/Watt and is designed to illuminate even the darkest of spaces while using far less energy than its fluorescent counterparts.

 Hykolity LED Shop Lights: Comparing The Two

-This isn’t as easy a comparison as the Hyperikon LED comparison that I wrote earlier.
+This comparison isn’t as straightforward as the Hyperikon LED comparison that I wrote earlier.
 Those lights were at least somewhat similar.

 These lights really couldn’t be more different, both in design and in features.